Biden is 'convinced' Putin has decided to invade Ukraine

 Associated Press

-KYIV, Ukraine (AP) — U.S. President Joe Biden said Friday that he is “convinced” Russian President Vladimir Putin has decided to invade Ukraine, including an assault on the capital, as tensions spiked along the militarized border with attacks that the West called “false-flag” operations meant to establish a pretext for invasion.
+KYIV, Ukraine (AP) — U.S. President Joe Biden said Friday that he is “convinced” Russian President Vladimir Putin has decided to invade Ukraine, including an assault on the capital, as tensions spiked along the country’s militarized line with attacks that the West said could be “false-flag” operations meant to establish a pretext for invasion.

 A humanitarian convoy was hit by shelling, and pro-Russian rebels evacuated civilians from the conflict zone.
 A car bombing hit the eastern city of Donetsk, but no casualties were reported.